ComputationalRadiationPhysics/picongpu/docs/COMMIT.md

 - Stick to the **style** below for **commit messages**
 - **Commit compiling patches** for the `dev` branch, you can be less strict for (unshared) *topic branches*
-- Follow the code style and formatting which is democratically evolved in [Contributing](https://github.com/ComputationalRadiationPhysics/contributing).
+- Follow the :ref:`code style and formatting rules <development-styleguide>` which are democratically evolved in [Contributing](https://github.com/ComputationalRadiationPhysics/contributing).

 Pre-commit